Practical nurse training

 The scope of the curriculum-based qualification is 180 competence points.
 For more information, see www.oph.fi/english.

 Qualifying as a practical nurse opens up many doors in the labour market.
 The social and health care sector and the education sector provide a wide variety of jobs for which practical nurses have the required upper secondary level qualification.
 The qualification of practical nurse also awards general eligibility for higher education.
 For more information, see the Requirements for Vocational Qualifications (pdf) by The Ministry of Education and Culture.

-Practical nurses are health care professionals with a protected occupational title.
-Upon application qualified practical nurses are listed and registered in Valvira’s (National Supervisory Authority for Welfare and Health) public register Terhikki (www.valvira.fi).
+Practical nurses are both health care and social care professionals with a protected occupational title.
+Upon application qualified practical nurses are listed and registered in Valvira’s (National Supervisory Authority for Welfare and Health) public register Terhikki and Suosikki (www.valvira.fi).

 - Care for the Disabled

 - Mental Health and Substance Abuse Welfare Work

 - Oral and Dental Care

 - Podiatric Care.